Peeyush4/Computer-Vision/README.md

 # Computer-Vision
-This contains all the computer vision files
+This repository contains classical and basic Neural Network Algorithms